-On the first day, the discussion between myself and my family got fairly intense.
-My sister, Penny, was worried that township tours were voyeuristic at best, and racially insensitive at worst.
-She was of the opinion that they served little purpose other than allowing rich white folks in minivans to swoop in and look at poor black folks, take their pictures and move on.
+Many visitors find the idea of a township tour uncomfortable, believing them to be voyeuristic at best and racially insensitive at worst.
+For those that have never experienced them, the concept seems to involve little more than encouraging rich white folks in minivans to swoop in and look at poor Black folks, take their pictures and move on.

 A Cultural Revolution

-Now, Soweto has a tourist office, a university and a symphony orchestra.
+The signs of cultural recovery and rebirth are evident in townships all across South Africa, not just in Cape Town.
+Johannesburg's Soweto is home to artisan coffee shops, a university, a symphony orchestra, theaters and art galleries.
 There are jazz nights and township B&Bs.
-The Langa hostels are being converted into homes.
 Look carefully and what seems to be a tatty shanty may well be a computer training school or an electronics workshop.
 Take a township tour.
 It will help you understand.
 The right tour will put money into pockets that need it.
 It is a profoundly moving and entertaining experience.
 It’s worth it.